 You can add Docker files to your workspace by opening the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) and using Docker: Add Docker Files to Workspace command.
 The command will generate

 .dockerignore files and add them to your workspace.
-The command will also query you if you want the Docker Compose files added as well; this is optional.
+The command will also ask you if you want to add Docker Compose files as well, but this is optional.

-The extension recognizes workspaces that use most popular development languages (C#, Node.js, Python, Ruby, Go, and Java) and customizes generated Docker files accordingly.
+The extension can scaffold Docker files for most popular development languages (C#, Node.js, Python, Ruby, Go, and Java) and customizes the generated Docker files accordingly.
 When these files are created, we also create the necessary artifacts to provide debugging support for Node.js, Python, and .NET (C#).

 The Docker extension contributes a Docker Explorer view to VS Code.
 The Docker Explorer lets you examine and manage Docker assets: containers, images, volumes, networks, and container registries.
 If you are signed in to your Microsoft account and it has access to Azure subscriptions, you can browse your Azure Container Registries as well.